-After the July 2019 debt modification of the SRF Loans, with the agreement of and in collaboration with the EPA, the Authority regained access to funds from the SRF Programs.
+After the July 2019 debt modification, with the agreement of and in collaboration with the EPA, the Authority regained access to funds from the SRF Programs.
 On August 18, 2020, the Authority entered into a loan agreement with the PRDNER and PRIFA for loans totaling up to \$163 million for the funding of 28 wastewater capital improvement projects, bearing interest at 1% per annum and amortizing principal over a 30-year period after each project completion.